Nucleoporin: Pathology

 Several diseases have been linked to pathologies of nucleoporins, notably diabetes, primary biliary cirrhosis, Parkinson's disease and Alzheimer's disease.
 Overexpression of the genes that encode for different nucleoporins also have been shown to be related to the formation of cancerous tumors.

 Nucleoporins have been shown to be highly sensitive to glucose concentration changes.
 Therefore, individuals affected by diabetes often exhibit increased glycosylation of nucleoporins, particularly nucleoporin 62.

 Autoimmune conditions such as anti-p62 antibodies, which inhibit p62 complexes have links to primary biliary cirrhosis which destroys the bile ducts of the liver.

 Decreases in the production of the p62 complex are common to many neurodegenerative diseases.
 Modification of the p62 promoter by oxidation is correlated with Alzheimer's disease, Huntington's disease, and Parkinson's disease among other neurodegenerative disorders.

 Increased expression of the NUP88 gene, which encodes for nucleoporin 88, is commonly found in precancerous dysplasias and malignant neoplasms.

 Nucleoporin protein aladin is a component of the nuclear pore complex.
 Mutations in the aladin gene are responsible for triple-A syndrome, an autosomal recessive neuroendocrinological disease.
 Mutant aladin causes selective failure of nuclear protein import and hypersensitivity to oxidative stress.
 The import of DNA repair proteins aprataxin and DNA ligase I is selectively decreased, and this may increase the vulnerability of the cell's DNA to oxidative stress induced damages that trigger cell death.

 Examples

-Each individual nucleoporin is named according to its molecular weight (in kilo Daltons).
+Each individual nucleoporin is named according to its molecular weight (in kilodaltons).
 Below are several examples of proteins in the nucleoporin family: